mookiedog/umod4-PCB/ChangeList.md

     The other end of the USB cable can be plugged into a standard 5V USB charger while the bike is parked.
     When connected to a charger, the Pico W and its WiFi connection will be active even when the key is off.

-    This had the happy side effect of making the wiring flow much simpler by getting the LCD and SD Card closer to SPI pins after swapping their SPI units.
+    This change had the happy side effect of making the wiring flow much simpler by getting the LCD and SD Card closer to SPI pins after swapping their SPI units.
     The LCD is now driven by SPI0 and the SD Card by SPI1.
     It also made sense to swap the GPS Uart and the RP2040 Uart connections at the same time, for the same reasons.
     The GPS now uses UART 1, and the RP2040 serial connection uses UART 0.